jostylr/literate-programming/lp6.md

 A pipe command will be any non-parenthetical (and non-pipe) string of characters followed by an optional set of parentheses with arguments to be passed in.

-If there is such a command, it is invoked with a this object of {doc, block, name} where name is the name.type of the sub-code block in block.
+If there is such a command, it is invoked with a this object of {doc, block, name, callback} where name is the name.type of the sub-code block in block.
 Its arguments are the stuff in parentheses split on commas.

 This is a very simple setup which hopefully will suffice for most needs.

 JS

-    function (pieces, code){
+    function (pieces, code, final){

         var doc = this.doc;
         var passin = this;